thoughtforge-ai/thoughtforge-examples/README.md

 # thoughtforge-examples
-This reposistory contains simple examples for using the ThoughtForge AI Client SDK, which can be installed with 'pip3 install thoughtforge_client').
+This reposistory contains simple examples for using the ThoughtForge AI Client SDK, which can be installed with `pip3 install thoughtforge_client`).

 ## Examples Installation instructions: